kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 ### SEO &amp; Accessibility
 The two best SEO practices you can implement on your site are 1) create compelling new content, and 2) regularly cultivate your existing content to make it *more* compelling.
 Compelling content is primarily (but not singularly) defined by the main search engines as content with a significant amount of back-links.

 If your content strategy doesn't implement these two tasks, you don't have a content strategy.
-I've definitely seen slight traffic when I publish even a trivial post so moving forward, I'll try to make my content as standout as possible with the goal of garnering back-links.
-This will require lengthy keyword research, running all-in-title searches and crafting enticing meta descriptions.
+And I've definitely gotten slight traffic bumps when I publish even a trivial post so there's definitely something to creating new content.

+So moving forward, I'll try to be more consistent with publishing stuff	 with the goal of making it as standout as possible to garner more back-links.
+This will require lengthy keyword research, running Google all-in-title searches and crafting enticing meta descriptions.

 Still, I did the following SEO technical stuff behind the scenes: